-This program is designed to prepare students for entry level technician positions in automotive service and repair.
+This program is designed to prepare students for entry-level technician positions in automotive service and repair.
 Students will obtain professional knowledge and develop the occupational skills required for employment, retention, and/or advancement.
 The program emphasizes a combination of fundamental theory and practical application.
-The courses in this program begins the preparation of students for Automotive Service Excellence (ASE) certifications.
+The courses in this program begin the preparation of students for Automotive Service Excellence (ASE) certifications.

-Course Number Title Cred it Hours AUTO 1200 Introduction to Automotive Technology 3 AUTO 1220 Electrical and Electronic Systems 5 AND

-Any combination of the remaining AUTO courses totalling 8-10 credit hours
+Course # Title Credit Hours First Semester AUTO 1200 Introduction to Automotive Technology 3 AUTO 1220 Electrical and Electronic Systems 5 Any combination of the r emaining AUTO courses totaling 8-10 credit h ours.
+8-10 Total 16-18

-TOTAL Automotive Principles 16-18